 Nafici shot up.
 Too fast.
 Lost his balance.
 He gripped the edge of the table and sat back down.

 This morning, Nafici is silent through breakfast.
-He skips his crossword puzzle from Javanan Magazine, which another one of their grandsons always sends from Texas, and turns on the TV.
-Maryam thinks about how much she would like to go to Texas, to Dallas where her grandson lives.
+He skips his crossword puzzle from Javanan Magazine, which another one of their grandsons always sends from California, and turns on the TV.
+Maryam thinks about how much she would like to go to California, to Los Angeles where her grandson lives.
 It is always warm and sunny there, she thinks.
 But more importantly, there is an Iranian community.
 There are Iranian stores and the last time she visited she heard Farsi on stranger’s lips.
 But Nafici is tied to his routine.
 There’s a time and a place for everything.
 For the sixty-four years that they have been married, Nafici has always woken up at the same time.
 Same time for breakfast, same time for tea, same time for a beer every afternoon, same time for his nap, same time for dinner—even if they are guests and everyone else is hungry and ready to eat—and same time for sleep.

 When she suggests going to California, he says, “I don’t want to be too far away.”
 She wonders, too far away from what?
 Here, they live in an elders’ community.
 They own their home and live independently but are provided with group activities, neighbors of the same age and three on-premise ambulances.
 All this isn’t worth a thing since neither of them speaks English.
 Maryam is friendly with the neighbors.
 She always says hi and always leaves chocolates outside their door on Christmas Eve.
 But that’s the extent of their relationship.
 She dreams often about California and sometimes still, about Tehran.